 If you want to set up a heavy forwarder to send data in Splunk Cloud, request a deployment server license from Splunk support to allow them to carry out functions above and beyond what is covered by the forwarder license.
 See Data Collection in the Splunk Cloud Service Description.

 The following example shows a heavy forwarder used to send data to Splunk Cloud:

 Work with Inputs Data Manager (IDM)

 The IDM is a hosted solution for Splunk Cloud for scripted and modular inputs.
-In a majority of cases, an IDM obviates the need for customer-managed infrastructure.
-IDM is an ideal solution for Cloud inputs that allows you to avoid using a forwarder to get data to your Splunk Cloud instance.
-However, note that an IDM is not a one-to-one replacement for a heavy forwarder.
-You still need to use a heavy forwarder if you need to perform parsing or activities other than standard scripted and modular data inputs.
-As a best practice, cloud-based add-ons should be installed on an IDM, and on-premises-based add-ons should be installed on a forwarder or heavy forwarder.
-Note: If the add-on is tightly integrated with an Enterprise Security search head, you should not use IDM.
+In a majority of cases, an IDM eliminates the need for customer-managed infrastructure.
+IDM lets you send Cloud inputs, such as Azure or AWS data to Splunk Cloud without using a forwarder.
+However, an IDM is not a one-to-one replacement for a heavy forwarder.
+You must still use a heavy forwarder if you need to perform parsing or activities other than standard scripted and modular data inputs.
+As a best practice, install cloud-based add-ons on an IDM, and install on-premises-based add-ons on a universal forwarder or heavy forwarder.

-The following graphic shows typical topology for an IDM in which data is sent directly from a Cloud data source to the IDM:
+The following diagram shows the typical topology for an IDM in which data is sent directly from a Cloud data source to the IDM: